 Andy studied at the Mackintosh School of Architecture, and recently received an honorary doctorate from the school for his lifelong contribution to architecture.
 He joined Foster + Partners in 1996 and became a senior partner in 2006.
 He is now a deputy head of studio, working on the Battersea Power Station Masterplan and the Narbo Via in Narbonne.
 Andy has lectured and taught in over 30 schools of architecture, and is currently a visiting professor at the Bartlett School of Architecture and University of Innsbruck.

 He is an ARB registered Architect and became a Fellow of the Royal Incorporation of Architects in Scotland in 2011.
-In June 2014, he was awarded an honorary doctorate from the University of Glasgow for his lifelong contribution to architecture.
+In June 2014, he was awarded an honorary doctorate from the University of Glasgow for his lifelong contribution to architecture and education.